FJortay/DISCO-Collective-Intelligence/README.md

 ### **2. IT Infrastructure (Back-office)**

-DICOS’s infrastructure is based on four fundamental principles:
+DISCO’s infrastructure is based on four fundamental principles:

 - **Decentralized and wireless network**
   Each citizen has a personal computing node, forming a building block of a distributed network.
 This network pools data collection, storage, and processing capabilities, serving as the foundation of collective intelligence.